 If you’re interested in photo usage terms or would like to purchase a print, take a look at the Piran Café shop page or get in touch.
 I can arrange shipping from either Slovenia or the U.S. and payment to be made via Paypal.

 This café went live on 19-December-2006 at 1.34 am.
-Everything prior to 19-Dec-06 is/will be backdated, when time allows — mainly photographs, travel tidbits, mini-travelogues, some posts from my (3) now-defunct blogs and (
+Anything that appears prior to 19-Dec-06 is, will be or was backdated — mainly photographs, travel tidbits, mini-travelogues, some posts from my (3) now-defunct blogs and (

 5) unfinished manuscripts, and other notes from the road.
 None of the backdated entries have been/will be changed with the benefit of hindsight.
 The backdating is simply a chronological reference to some of the stories I want to share, presenting information that I hope will be useful and/or entertaining.